wenkokke/setup-agda/README.md

       matrix:
         os: [ubuntu-latest, macOS-latest, windows-latest]
         agda-version: ['2.6.2.2', '2.6.1.3', '2.6.0.1', '2.5.4.2']
+        exclude:
+          # Exclude older Agda versions on Windows,
+          # as they are unsupported by setup-agda:
+          - os: windows-latest
+            agda-version: '2.6.1.3'
+          - os: windows-latest
+            agda-version: '2.6.0.1'
+          - os: windows-latest
+            agda-version: '2.5.4.2'

     runs-on: ${{ matrix.os }}
     steps:
       - uses: actions/checkout@v3

+      # Setup the versions of Agda specified in the matrix,
+      # together with their recommended versions of agda-stdlib:
       - uses: wenkokke/setup-agda@latest
         with:
           agda-version: ${{ matrix.agda-version }}
           agda-stdlib-version: 'recommended'

+      # Check hello-world-proof.agda, which you can find in tests/agda-stdlib:
       - run: agda hello-world-proof.agda
         working-directory: tests/agda-stdlib
 ```